★ free shipping worldwide on orders $200+ ★

 If your white gold is rhodium plated, there’s additional labor and materials involved in the rhodium plating process.

-You can expect to pay more for a white gold ring than a yellow gold ring of the same quality.
+You white gold is often more expensive and you can expect to pay more for a white gold ring than a yellow gold ring of the same quality and purity.

 WHAT’S SO SPECIAL ABOUT GARDENS OF THE SUN ETHICAL GOLD?